s3thi/secondhand-web/README.md

 # License

-Secondhand is licensed under the terms of the MIT license.
+Secondhand web client is licensed under the terms of the MIT license.
 See the file LICENSE for copying permissions.